Meet Kate Clark

 Hi, I'm Kate!

-How I Help
+How I can help:

 How We Can Work Together

-Background and Expertise
+Background and Focus Areas

 Does This Sound Like You?

-You struggle with strong sensory reactions to food—textures, tastes, and smells can feel overwhelming, even unbearable.
+They struggle with strong sensory reactions to food—textures, tastes, and smells can feel overwhelming, even unbearable.

 Qualifications: